Runtime Lifecycle

 - Multi-host runtime clustering

-- Cross-host module placement / scheduling
+- Cross-host workload placement / scheduling

 - Distributed event bus (Tier 2/3 from Scale Design)